Items filtered by date: February 2024

 Tending to children's foot health from birth to the early stages of walking and throughout their growth is important.
 At birth, baby feet are soft and flexible, with bones that are still forming.
 Proper foot care involves keeping them clean and dry, and avoiding tight footwear that can restrict movement.
 As children start to walk, generally between eight and 18 months, their feet undergo significant development.
 They may initially have a wide gait, but this typically corrects itself over time.
 It is helpful for parents to encourage barefoot play on safe surfaces to strengthen muscles and improve balance.
 As children grow, it is beneficial to monitor their foot development and ensure they wear supportive, properly fitting shoes to accommodate their changing foot size and shape.
 Regular foot checks by a podiatrist are suggested, as this healthcare professional can help detect any potential issues early, and promote healthy foot development for lifelong mobility and comfort.

 Making sure that your children maintain good foot health is very important as they grow.
 If you have any questions, contact James P. Huish, DPM of Arizona.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Keeping Children's Feet Healthy